fastai/fastconda/README.md

 For python packages that are pure-python that do not require binaries, we can instead create a cross-platform conda package using `setuptools-conda`.
 This build process is specified in [setupconda.yaml](.github/workflows/setupconda.yaml).

-You can run this locally:
+You can run this locally with:

 > ./setupconda.sh {args}